Escort Booking advice

 DO NOT discuss or ask for “services” on the phone, use their site or email.

-Be discreet.
-If you are going to a private residence, ask for instructions on how to get in.
-Don’t use the providers name when calling an intercom, announce yourself only.
-In hotels, do not ask concierges or other staff anything about the provider.
 If there is a problem or you need to ask a question, go back to your car or leave the hotel and call on the phone.

 Don’t call a provider from a hotel lobby, in the street outside her flat or any other situation which might put their (and your) privacy at risk.

-If you have any allergies: animals, scents, etc – make sure you tell the provider.
+If you have any allergies: animals, scents, latex etc – make sure you tell the provider.
 If you have an aversion to tobacco smoke or smokers you probably want to check that too.

 If the provider is visiting your home or hotel room, ensuring it is clean and tidy is a good way to start an appointment.

 Respect the time period you have booked.
 Most providers do not like to have to ask you to leave and many will not ‘watch the clock’.
-However, you are ‘buying time’ and shouldn’t expect anything for free so respect what tome you agreed to in advance.

-Talk to the provider when you arrive!
-(Not on the phone) Very often clients assume the provider already knows exactly what they want, if you don’t talk this is what happens –
+Very often clients assume the provider already knows exactly what they want, if you don’t talk this is what happens –

 What are client donations?

-In most cases you will be expected to pay at the start of the appointment.
 Providers charge for their time only, and “extras” must be negotiated beforehand.
 Tell them what you expect from them beforehand and DO NOT change the script or they will get up and leave.

 The client will be expected to pay for all meals, drinks, travel expenses, tickets, accommodation etc during the appointment.